shahdDaghash/Driving_School/README.md

 ### What
 -  This project provides the ability to manage the whole process for each student that register in the school
--  Only the employees have acess to the system and can add new students, employees, cars, payments or modify them
+-  Only employees have acess to the system and can add new students, employees, cars, payments or modify them

 ---